VenithNET/streetpass-shop/README.txt

 demoData.json should be used as the UniStore location.
 You can figure out GitHub Actions to download the file to a repo if you need.
 You can also add http(or s)://HOST/downloadJson

 #FAQ
-> 📋 **FAQ:**
-**a) I can't add the URL to Universal Updater?**
+a) I can't add the URL to Universal Updater?
-*Use the URL provided on the website or use the QR code at https://github.com/CrazyHellTechnologies/streetpass-shop/tree/main/unistore .*
+Use the URL provided on the website or use the QR code at https://github.com/CrazyHellTechnologies/streetpass-shop/tree/main/unistore
-**b) How do I inject the downloaded Streetpass data?**
+b) How do I inject the downloaded Streetpass data?
-*Run the GM9 script you downloaded from the shop, and choose restore , and then choose the StreetPass data file you want to inject.
-If you didn't download the GM9 script, download it.*
+Run the GM9 script you downloaded from the shop, and choose restore , and then choose the StreetPass data file you want to inject.
+If you didn't download the GM9 script, download it.
-**c) How do I upload to the StreetPass-Shop?**
+c) How do I upload to the StreetPass-Shop?
-*Run the GM9 script and select backup instead of restore.
-Then put the SD into a computer and upload the file to the site.* https://streetpass.venith.net/
+Run the GM9 script and select backup instead of restore.
+Then put the SD into a computer and upload the file to the site. https://streetpass.venith.net/